OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project "OWASP ZAP")
 - [Charles Proxy](https://www.charlesproxy.com "Charles Proxy")

-To use the interception proxy, you'll need run it on your machine and configure the mobile app to route HTTP(S) requests to your proxy.
+To use the interception proxy, you'll need run it on your host computer and configure the mobile app to route HTTP(S) requests to your proxy.
 In most cases, it is enough to set a system-wide proxy in the network settings of the mobile device - if the app uses standard HTTP APIs or popular libraries such as `okhttp`, it will automatically use the system settings.

 <img src="Images/Chapters/0x04f/BURP.png" width="550px" />